ggmini/fontangame/PiPO2/readme.md

 - Install Required Packages

 ## Other Information
-- `main.c` makes sure `main.py` is executed automatically when the Pico starts
 - STL Models for a basic housing can be found in the housing folder (requires velcro strips or similiar to wrap around arms)
 - Uses Code from [dkallen78's project](https://github.com/dkallen78/PulseOximeter/blob/main/pulse-oximeter.py)

 Developed with Thonny w/ Python 3.8.10 and a Raspberry Pi Pico 2W w/ RP2350 and MicroPython 1.25.0
 MAX30102 Housing designed with Autodesk Inventor and Blender
-Combined PiPO2 and SSD1306 Housing can be found [here](https://makerworld.com/en/models/514436-pi-pico-case-with-ssd1306-oled-slo), the loops for the velcro were added by me
+The Pico and SSD1306 Housing is a modified version of [this model](https://makerworld.com/en/models/514436-pi-pico-case-with-ssd1306-oled-slo), (I increased the height and added the loops for the velcro straps)
 Housings printed on a Creality Ender 3S w/ Klipper